Cancer treatments

 What is radiotherapy?

-Radiotherapy is referred to as localised cancer treatment, because it targets the area affected by cancer.
 Your medical team will be careful to minimise any damage to your healthy, cancer-free cells and the organs around the cancer.

 What is immunotherapy?

-Immunotherapy is a treatment that uses medicines that help your own immune system fight off cancer cells.
+Immunotherapy (also called biological therapy) is a treatment that uses medicines to help your immune system learn to fight off cancer cells.

 Some cancers prevent your immune system from recognising cancer cells.

-Some types of immunotherapy are designed to stop cancers from doing this, allowing your immune system to ‘see’ and kill the cancer cells.
+Immunotherapies are designed to stop cancers from doing this, allowing your immune system to find and kill the cancer cells.

 What is hormone therapy?

+Hormone therapy is a treatment that uses medicine to slow or block hormones that help some cancers grow.
 Some cancers grow in response to certain hormones produced naturally by your body.
 Examples include oestrogen-dependent breast cancer or testosterone-dependent prostate cancer.
+By blocking these hormones, the cancer may grow more slowly.

 What is targeted therapy?